oscarbrodas/Go-Goal/Sprint2.md

 - __GetAllFriends()__ - __GET__

-  - Route: __/api/friends__
+  - Route: __/api/friends{id}__

-  - Input: body must contain the user object of the current user
+  - Input: User ID is passed in the route for the user retrieving friends from.

   - Output: "IDs" as an array of ints which represent the IDs of the friends of this user.
 "ErrorExist" as bool